AndrewWHans/USCC-CyberSecurity-Notes/USCC/Cybersecurity Program Analysis/notes.md

 The aim is to establish if there is any way to set the variables for that the formula **evaluates** to be *true*.
 The Algorithms that're applied to this problem are known as *SAT solvers*.

-In relevance to machine learning,
+In relevance to machine learning:
 1) machine learning algo's rely on optimization.
 2) machine learning techniques are often used as components of SAT solvers.